Revenge on Your Mind

 The lion walked closer.

-The master leaned in.
-“Come on then.
+But the ringmaster shouted, “Come on then.
 You want it, don’t you?
 All these years, planning.
 Scheming.
 Just take it.
 Show them the evil monster you are.”

 He saw the crowd.